 Bedok Reservoir Park, Bedok Reservoir Road, Singapore 479233

-Dubbed the “Gardening Hub” of Singapore, this is the place to go when it comes to encouraging a green thumb amongst our urban tots!
+Dubbed the “Gardening Hub” of Singapore, this is the place to go when it comes to encouraging a green thumb among our urban tots!
 With its themed gardens and greenhouses, wide meandering footpaths and good ol’ fashioned fresh air, HortPark is a green wonderland for kids.
-If the small legs feel up to it, do the easy peasy 1 km walk from Kent Ridge Park via the Canopy Walk.
+If the small legs feel up to it, do the easy-peasy one-kilometre walk from Kent Ridge Park via the Canopy Walk.
 If you’re keen for a bite to eat, a good cup of coffee and some grocery shopping to boot, head over to nearby Habitat by HonestBee afterwards.

 HortPark, 33 Hyderabad Road, Singapore 119578, p.
 6471 5601.

 Keep your little bundles of energy satisfied with 62 hectares of walking paths, bridges, ponds and lawns.
 Oh, and did we mention three playgrounds?
 Some even come with sandpits!
-Bishan Park is also pet-friendly; take your pooch off the leash and find it some friends at the Dog Run ($10 fee and temperament test apply – for the dogs, not the kids)!
+Bishan Park is also pet-friendly; take your pooch off the leash and find it some friends at the Dog Run – there are two fenced areas for both large and smaller breeds.

 West Coast Park

 This relatively quiet spot is well-loved by mums and kids of all ages for its adventure play area (pirate ship playground, climbing ropes, flying foxes and giant pyramid included) spread across eight play zones.
 You’ll find ample space for restless tots to roam, play ball or fly kites, or you could even hire an assortment of family bikes to rest (theirs, at least) weary leg.
 Plus, the older kids have go-karting to keep busy with!
 Sadly the only food option is a Macca’s, so bring a picnic or research other local haunts beforehand.
 Check out our full guide to West Coast Park for more ways to spend the perfect day out.

 West Coast Park, 71 West Coast Highway, Singapore 126844.